vortex-data/vortex/docs/file_format.rst

 - Most of the Arrow encodings.
 - Chunked, a sequence of arrays.
 - Constant, a value and a length.
-- Sparse, a value plus a pair of arrays representing exceptions: an array of indices and of values.
+- Sparse, a default value, plus a pair of arrays representing exceptions: an array of indices and of values.
 - FastLanes Frame-of-Reference, BitPacking, and Delta.
 - Fast Static Symbol Table (FSST).
 - Adapative Lossless Floating Point (ALP).